 Once you know what kind of hair you’re actually working with, you’ll know which products will suit you best.
 It takes time and perseverance, but you’ll find a routine that works for you.

-As always, feel free to catch up with me over on Twitter and you can also check out my Curly Hair Goals Pinterest board for more ideas and tips.
+You can also check out my Curly Hair Goals Pinterest board for more ideas and tips.
 Please do share this post if it’s been useful; it took me AGES to find the right beginner-friendly products as a UK curly girl, so hopefully, it can help others do the same.